zhengbz0111/GI-Workshop-3/README.md

 At the moment the Unity engine is used to compute ray-entity intersections.
 Open each of the `Plane.cs`, `Triangle.cs` and `Sphere.cs` files and note the overriden `Intersect()` method in each.
-At the moment this method simply calls the `base` (parent) class implementation, which is seemingly redundant.
+Currently this method simply calls the `base` (parent) class implementation.
+Your final task is to **write your own** `Intersect()` method for each primitive, such that it overrides the base class implementation.
+Start with the plane, as this is likely to be the most straightforward mathematically.

+You can think of these
-However, it is far from redundant for the purposes of completing project 1.
-Think of these methods like "debuggers" for your ray-entity intersection code.
-If you can write your own intersection logic that works within Unity here, it should be easily transferable to your project.
-You'll be able to be more confident your approach is correct, and/or debug issues with your approach (remember: you can always create debug rays!).
+methods like "debuggers" for your ray-entity intersection code.
+If you can write your own intersection logic that _successfully_ overrides Unity's here, it should also be transferable to your project with some minor modification, and you can be more confident your general approach is correct.

 > **Note** <br>
 > If you do end up porting some of the logic to your project, keep in mind that certain
-> Unity classes like `Vector3`, `Ray` and `RaycastHit` have equivalents in the project
+> Unity classes like `Vector3`, `Ray` and `RaycastHit` have "equivalents" in the project
 > template code.
 There are some differences in the interfaces, and even the numerical
 > precision (`floats` are used in Unity, but we use `doubles` in the project).

-At this point we'll leave it to you.
+At this point we'll leave things to you.
 Feel free to personally extend this workshop to assist with the testing and/or debugging of your project solution.
 Be careful not to share this with other students though -- use a **private** repository if you fork this one!

-Finally, it's important to remember we aren't giving you "copy-paste" solutions to the project here (although you might find it does come close in some cases).
-Use this as a tool, _among others_, when completing the project.
+Finally, it's important to remember we aren't giving you "copy-paste" solutions to the project here, although you might find it does come close in some select cases.
+You may use this as a tool, among _other_ resources (the most important being the specification), to assist with completing the project.

 Good luck!